3 Muscle Building Myths Destroyed

 Muscle building confusion.
 The bodybuilding practice of reading too many articles and watching too many videos.
 The goal: to complete confuse the lifter, resulting in a state of paralysis by analysis.
 Fear sets in.
-Myths merge with truth.
+Myths merge with the truth.
 The result...

 We don't even lift.